Présentation de l’Initiative Marianne

 • Visits to international institutions and organizations;

-The international pillar of the initiative: supporting human rights defenders in their countries
+The initiative’s international pillar: supporting human rights defenders in their own countries

-The Marianne initiative is also part of the French human rights diplomacy deployed throughout the world.
+The Marianne Initiative is also part of France’s human rights diplomacy, which is carried out around the world.

-With the support of the Ministry of Europe and Foreign Affairs, its French diplomatic network, the French Development Agency (AFD), the NGO Agir ensemble pour les droits de l'homme and the "Plateforme des droits de l'Homme", the international pillar allows us to support, outside of our country, rights defenders, national and international civil society organizations and institutional actors involved in the promotion and defense of human rights.
+With the support of the Ministry for Europe and Foreign Affairs, its French diplomatic network, the French Development Agency (AFD), the NGO Agir ensemble pour les droits humains, and the “Human Rights Platform,” the international pillar provides support, outside of France, to human rights defenders, national and international civil society organizations, and institutional actors involved in the promotion and defense of human rights.

-This pillar aims to support them in their fight by reinforcing their capacity to act, and to protect them by reinforcing their visibility.
+This pillar aims to support them in their struggle by strengthening their capacity to take action, and to protect them by increasing their visibility.

-Our ambition: to build a community of human rights defenders around the world
+Our goal: to build a community of human rights advocates around the world

-This program also helps to create lasting bonds of solidarity, notably through :
+This program also helps build lasting bonds of solidarity, in particular through:

-• Exchange and networking between the laureates and the association's partners, and more broadly, with human rights and hospitality actors in France;
+• Exchange and networking among the award recipients and the association’s partners, and more broadly, with human rights and refugee reception organizations in France;

-• The establishment of partnerships with entities based in France;
+• Establishing partnerships with entities based in France;

-• Synergies with European and international programs and the development of links with the human rights defenders they support.
+• Synergies with European and international programs and the development of ties with the human rights defenders they support.

-By supporting human rights defenders, this initiative responds to France's ambition to promote fundamental freedoms and universal and inalienable rights, which are essential to guarantee the world more justice, prosperity and peace.
+By supporting human rights defenders, this initiative reflects France’s commitment to promoting fundamental freedoms and universal, inalienable rights, which are essential to ensuring greater justice, prosperity, and peace in the world.

 Members of the association